Mashashi/javaroles/README.md

 See the in code documentation and test cases to get the felling on how it works.

-## implementations
-These are the two operation modes available.

-### composite
-The main implementation.
-Hopefully reliable.
-(See test cases)

-### typed
-This implementation is purely academic and highly unstable.
-It relies on source code analysis to resolve the type currently assigned to the rigid object, in order to resolve the object for which the method call should be dispatched.
-It does not work under every circumstance.
-(See test cases)

 ## Use it

 If you use maven, gradel or other build tool you can easily add this library to any project via `jipack.io`.